Big-Life-Lab/cchsflow-docs/README.md

 - English only, Master files only
 - Years 2001-2023 (complete coverage)
 - Canonical filenames for easy sharing
+- **Also available in**: [NotebookLM](https://notebooklm.google.com/notebook/d89f1bf8-1eb5-4bc7-bfd4-462be2c01a08) for AI-assisted exploration

 ```r
 # After downloading and extracting, load the manifest